tangrams/tangram-docs/docs/Overviews/Projections-Overview.md

 ## Some fine print

-Most map projections start with "geodetic" coordinates (latitude and longitude, often represented by "phi" ϕ and "lambda" λ) as their starting point.
+Most map projections work with spherical "geodetic" coordinates (aka latitude and longitude, often represented by "phi" ϕ and "lambda" λ).
 Many tilesets, including Nextzen's vector tiles, encode data in this format.
 However, by the time this data gets to the vertex shader, it's been converted into screenspace coordinates, measured in "Mercator meters."
 These strange units equal standard meters at the equator but represent increasingly smaller distances the further you get from the equator, because Mercator.

 This isn't a problem if you don't mind distorting the projected data directly, as the "wavy" shader above does, but to make it work with other standard projections, you must first "unproject" the data data back to spherical coordinates.

-Tangram vertex coordinates are measured in Mercator meters from the center of the viewport.
-To convert a Tangram vertex position to latitude and longitude, we must also refer to another [built-in uniform](../shaders.md#built-in_uniforms) called "u_map_position", which stores the center of the viewport in Mercator meters from the top-left corner of the Web Mercator base tile, which is 180 W, 85.05 N.

 ## Unproject to geodetic coordinates

+Tangram vertex coordinates are measured from the center of the viewport.
+To convert a vertex position to latitude and longitude, we must also refer to a [built-in uniform](../Syntax-Reference/shaders.md#built-in_uniforms) called "u_map_position", which stores the center of the viewport in Mercator meters from the top-left corner of the Web Mercator base tile, which is 180 W, 85.05 N.

-To convert Tangram's Mercator coordinates to standrd geodetic coordinates, two separate functions are needed:
+To convert Tangram's Mercator coordinates to standard geodetic coordinates, two separate functions are needed:

 ```yaml
 float EARTH_RADIUS = 6378137.0 //radius of ellipsoid, WGS84